 Technology is now the spearhead for Banking, making it more convenient for the common man and expanding its reach to the underbanked and unbanked areas.
 Indian banks are putting in place a robust infrastructure to leverage the benefits of IT.

 The Institute for Development and Research in Banking Technology (IDRBT) has played a catalytic role in this transformation of the Indian Banking and Financial Sector.
-Today, the 2nd of August, 2013, the Institute made a few key contributions to fast forward the technology revolution in the Indian Banking and Financial Sector.
+The Institute made a few key contributions to fast forward the technology revolution in the Indian Banking and Financial Sector on 2nd August, 2013.
 A brief on these contributions are hereunder:

 The rapid proliferation of various delivery channels in the form of Internet Banking, Mobile Banking, ATM, etc., is increasingly exposing banks to new risks such as identity theft, hacker attacks and other security threats.
 These are issues which are not confined to any one country but are global in nature given the widespread advances in computing and internet technologies.